 Finish your morning with a walk to the Arktikum park

 Rovaniemi has a lot of parks, so it’s worth exploring some of them while in the city.
-You can start at the Angry Birds parkOpens in a new tab. (the game was invented in Finland) and walk from there following the river promenade to the Arktikum, where you can also have lunch, but more on that in a second.
+You can start at the Angry Birds park (the game was invented in Finland) and walk from there following the river promenade to the Arktikum, where you can also have lunch, but more on that in a second.

 The park next to the Arktikum museum is also your best bet to see the Northern Lights in Rovaniemi, but it’s a nice park to walk around during the day, too.
 You could also take a leap of faith and go on the frozen lake (super safe in the cold winter months, but just to be on the safe side, see if there are any locals on the ice before trying it yourself, as I did in the picture below)